Noose Pose

 Noose Pose: Step-by-Step Instructions

 The Noose Pose, also known as Pasasana, takes its name from the way the arms encircle and tighten around your legs like the noose of a rope.
-This posture is excellent for helping to pop the back and relax tight shoulders.
-It also helps the entire back to loosen up.
+This posture is excellent for helping to decompress the back and relax tight shoulders.
+It also helps the entire back loosen up, making it a staple in many intermediate and advanced yoga sequences.

 Pasasana

-Both intermediate and advanced students can do this posture.
-For beginners, it is best to start out with the variation described under the "Modifications and Props" section below.
-If that is easy for you, then you can move on to trying the full pose described in the following steps.
+Both intermediate and advanced students can perform this posture.
+For beginners, it is best to start with the variation described under the "Modifications and Props" section below.
+If that feels comfortable, you can move on to the full pose described in the following steps.

 How to do Noose Pose